Click Bishop: 2023-2024 Alaska Senate term

 At the start of the 2024 session, Bishop reiterated that affordable energy was the issue of the day; in particular, addressing the decline of natural gas supplies available to heat Alaska's populous south-central region.
 Speaking to a joint hearing of the Resource Committees of the House and Senate, Bishop said:

 I’ve got 60 years’ worth of reports in my office on energy plans in this state.
 We have known what to do for 60 years, and we have done nothing.
 And we’ve got to do something.
 And it happens right here in this room.
 And it’s got to happen this session.

 In May 2024, shortly before the filing deadline to run for reelection, Bishop issued a statement that he would not be running, saying that he would be focusing on his family and on his gold mining for the next two years.
 He also wrote, “There is still a determination inside me to fix our current path of rising energy costs and the loss of our working-age population.
 It is clear that addressing those issues requires taking on a bigger role than serving in the legislature.”

 2026 Alaska gubernatorial election

-On May 5, 2025, Bishop filed a letter of intent to run for governor with APOC.
-This is the first step to participate in the 2026 Alaska gubernatorial campaign.
+On May 5, 2025, Bishop filed a letter of intent to run for governor with APOC, the first step to participation in the 2026 Alaska gubernatorial campaign.
+On April 8, 2026, Bishop announced his lieutenant governor running mate: Greta Schuerch, the vice chair of the NANA Regional Corporation board of directors.
+Schuerch is also the senior advisor on government relations for the Canadian mining corporation Teck Resources which operates the Red Dog zinc and lead mine in Alaska.
+Schuerch, an Iñupiat, was registered as a nonpartisan voter at the time of the announcement but unsuccessfully ran for the Alaska House in 2012 as a Democrat.

+The Fairbanks Daily News-Miner reported on April 10, 2026 that Bishop had outlined his top priorities to them in an interview.
+Bishop continued his ongoing focus on affordable energy for the state, saying that “Cheap energy and the economy are joined at the hip.”
+Other priorities were improving the state's public education system and its fisheries industry.

+Bishop and Schuerch won 7.0% in the primary election, placing fifth.
+He withdrew from the general election on 31 August; though the top four candidates advance to the general election, there was speculation that Bishop and Schuerch would be bumped up by virtue of Treg Taylor's initial disqualification.

 Personal life

-Darlene, Bishop’s wife, is Athabascan and a retired kindergarten teacher.
+Darlene, Bishop's wife, is Athabascan and a retired kindergarten teacher.
 They have two children.

 A keen outdoorsman, Bishop has twice (1998 and 2000) won the Yukon 800 Mile Marathon speedboat race from Fairbanks to Galena, Alaska and back.
 He mines gold at a placer mine near his cabin at Manley Hot Springs, where he and Darlene honeymooned in 1976.

 Bishop is an active member of the Pioneers of Alaska, a statewide historical preservation society.